 De Leon in Comanche County, Texas — The American South (West South Central)

 Location.
-32° 6.65′ N, 98° 32.194′ W. Marker is in De Leon, Texas, in Comanche County.
-Marker is at the intersection of North Texas Street (State Highway 16) and West LaSalle Street, on the left when traveling north on North Texas Street.
+32° 6.645′ N, 98° 32.177′ W. Marker is in De Leon, Texas, in Comanche County.
+Marker is at the intersection of North Texas Street (State Highway 16) and West LaSalle Street, on the left when traveling south on North Texas Street.
 Touch for map.
-Marker is at or near this postal address: 280 North Texas Street, De Leon TX 76444, United States of America.
+Marker is in this post office area: De Leon TX 76444, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on December 11, 2020.
+This page was last revised on December 7, 2020.
 It was originally submitted on December 6, 2020, by James Hulse of Medina, Texas.
-This page has been viewed 22 times since then.
+This page has been viewed 21 times since then and 2 times this year.
 Photos: 1, 2, 3. submitted on December 6, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.